MercersKitchen/Advanced-CS/Pure Java/Intro with Strings Only/README.md

 - Java Quick Reference, methods from the Java Library, <a href="https://secure-media.collegeboard.org/digitalServices/pdf/ap/explore-ap/ap-computer-science-a-2014-java-quick-reference.pdf">Click Here</a>
 - Full Java 7 Reference API, <a href="https://docs.oracle.com/javase/7/docs/api/">Click Here</a>
   - Note: change to other versions of Java by switching the number in the URL

-Progressions
-1. Note Taking App in Pure Java (Interacting with Java Compiler through Console using CMD.exe), Case Study
-2. Introduction to Pure Java: Hello World, CMD, and using ARGS[]

 ---